IjzerenHein/autolayout.js/README.md

 ### Explicit constraint syntax

 Constraints can also be expressed explicitly.
-This can be particular useful when it is otherwise not possible to express a layout or rule:
+This can be particularly useful when it is otherwise not possible to express a layout or rule:

     C:view1.centerX(view2.centerX)     // view1 is horizontally centered to view2